postive12/SimpleDialogAssetManager/Readme.md

-# SmartDialogAssetMaker - SDAM
+# SimpleDialogAssetMaker - SDAM
 The dialog system created by xNode

 ## How to use